Frequently Asked Questions

 • 30m at normal speed with a UAS class mark C2,

-In A3, it is possible to fly at a horizontal safety distance of 150m from any industrial, commercial, residential or leisure site and therefore from anyone not involved, with a UAS class mark C3/C4 or an UAS without class mark C with a mass between 250gr and 25kg as from 01.01.2024.
+In A3, it is possible to fly at a horizontal safety distance of 150m from any industrial, commercial, residential or leisure site and therefore from anyone not involved, with a UAS class mark C3/C4 or an UAS without class mark C with a mass between 250gr and 25kg.

-Important : as from 01.01.2024, any unmarked UAS weighing more than 250gr will be authorized exclusively in category A3.
+Important : Any unmarked UAS weighing more than 250gr will be authorized exclusively in category A3.

 Once my drone is in the air, what should I do if one or more people on the ground are moving under my drone?